Islamic ethics: Freedom of expression

-In classical Islamic law, public expression was subject to legal and ethical limits shaped by principles of justice (ʿadl), public interest (maṣlaḥa), and the prevention of harm (darʾ al-mafāsid).
+In classical Islamic law, public expression was subject to legal and ethical limits shaped by principles of justice (adl), public interest (maslaḥa), and the prevention of harm (darʾ al-mafāsid).
 Among the most serious offenses that could involve public expression were blasphemy (insulting Islam or its sacred symbols) and apostasy (renouncing the religion after professing it), though jurists differed on definitions and legal procedures.
 In some historical periods, apostasy laws were applied in ways that did not fully follow the procedures outlined in classical Islamic legal texts.
 While enforcing religious orthodoxy and protecting public order were recognized roles of Islamic authorities, some applications of these laws were influenced by political motives or lacked proper legal process.
 This pattern was not unique to Islam and can be found in other major religious traditions as well.

 In the medieval Arab Muslim world, literary expression was shaped by a range of informal controls.
 Zoltan Szombathy notes that there was no formal censorship system in the pre-modern Islamic world like those found in modern states.
 Instead, expression was shaped by social expectations, courtly manners, and personal discretion.
 Offensive speech could prompt responses ranging from social disapproval to imprisonment or, in rare cases, execution.
 These responses were driven more by political and social circumstances than by consistent legal rules.
 Controversial or irreverent poetry often circulated widely, with authors relying on rhetorical skill and indirect language to avoid backlash.
 The boundaries of acceptable speech were not fixed, but shaped by the ethical values and power dynamics of the time.

 During the Abbasid period, Caliph al-Mahdi (r.
 775–785 CE) led a campaign against individuals labeled as Zindiqs—a term applied to Manicheans, dualists, and some freethinkers—which involved arrests, executions, and the commissioning of refutations. such campaigns were more common in the early period of Islamic history, whereas later practice generally tolerated heterodox beliefs so long as they remained private.